essenius/FitNesseAction/README.md

 # FitNesseAction
-GitHub Action to run FitNesse
+GitHub Action to run FitNesse using the fitnesse-composite-action